avish006/Crypto-Trading-Data-Analysis/README.md

 - **Very few accounts** show consistent profits during **Extreme Fear** — suggesting avoidance or better risk mitigation is key.
 - This opens the door to **sentiment-aligned trading strategy development**.

-## Note ⚠️ For a More Detailed insight download the "Trading Account Performance Analysis.docx".
+## ⚠️ For a Detailed insight download "Trading Account Performance Analysis.docx".

 ## 🗃️ Data Used